pimterry/server-components/README.md

 Takes an HTML string, and returns a promise for the HTML string of the rendered result.
 Server components parses the HTML, and for each registered element within calls its various callbacks (see the Component API) below as it does so.

 Unrecognized elements are ignored.
 When calling the callbacks any returned promises are collected, and this call will not return until all returned promises have completed.
 If any promises are rejected, the render call will be rejected too.

+This currently only supports rendering full pages; if you provide an HTML fragment, it will be automatically wrapped in body and html tags, and given a head.
+Fragment support is coming soon: https://github.com/pimterry/server-components/issues/10

 #### `components.dom`